dcl-2017-04/curriculum/docs/data-basics.md

 # Data basics

-Learn what a data frame looks like, how to identify the variables and their types.
-Familiarise yourself with the data sets we're going to be see a lot of.
+Learn what a data frame looks like when printed, and identify its variables and their types.
+We're going to use the `mpg` and `flights` datasets frequently, so you'll start by familiarising yourself with them.

 ## Readings